Current Vacancies

 Instructions

 South Warwickshire Citizens Advice interviews will draw out the skills and competencies required for each role.
-As part of our recruitment process for this role, we MAY ask you to undertake a Technical Test on the day of the interview, the details of which you will receive on the day.
-We will use the Technical Test as part of the overall scoring for the recruitment process and consider the score an integral part of our decision-making.
+As part of our recruitment process for this role, we may ask you to prepare a short presentation answering a specific question, which you will receive ahead of the interview date.
+We will use the presentation as part of the overall scoring for the recruitment process and consider the score an integral part of our decision making.

-Please complete the Application Form.
-Please note that when shortlisting we base our scoring and decision-making on the answers you provide.
-Please take the time to ensure that you address each aspect of the Person Specification, providing examples from your working life, previous roles, or volunteering experience.
+Please note that when shortlisting we base our scoring and decision making on the answers you provide in the personal statement section on the form.
+Please take the time to ensure that you address each aspect of the Person Specification, providing examples from your working life, previous roles or volunteering experience.
 We do not accept CVs.

 If you are unable to make an electronic application, you may submit your application on paper and post to: